aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

 This solution enables restoration at scale, finding changes within buckets containing billions of objects in minutes (using [Amazon Athena](https://aws.amazon.com/athena/)).
 It then determines the most efficient operations needed to revert those changes, and creates [S3 Batch Operations](https://aws.amazon.com/s3/features/batch-operations/) jobs to enact them. *By default, these jobs are not started automatically*.
 Users should review the jobs and their manifests to ensure the rollback operations are desired, before proceeding to run the jobs.
 The jobs can be found in the S3 Batch Operations console, or the CloudFormation output.

-If you prefer to copy your dataset into a new bucket, as it was at a point in time, refer to [**Access a point in time with Amazon S3 Object Lambda**](https://aws.amazon.com/blogs/storage/access-a-point-in-time-with-amazon-s3-object-Lambda/) - a complimentary solution which can also provide snapshot-like read-only access without copying or changing any of your objects.
-Alternatively, consider the third-party software [rclone](https://rclone.org/) with the [`--s3-version-at`](https://rclone.org/s3/#s3-version-at) parameter.
+If you prefer to copy your dataset into an empty bucket or prefix, as it was at a point in time, choose the 'Copy to Bucket' mode.
+Note that this will require copying *every* object that was a current version at the chosen timestamp, and is likely to be significantly slower and more expensive than rolling back in place.

 ## Scenarios covered